-Variable credit hours: 2, 3, 4 or 8 credits per term to achieve 8 total credits This course provides students with individually planned and supervised social work practice experience in community-based agencies.
+Variable credit hours: 2, 3, or 6 credits per term to achieve 6 total credits This course provides students with individually planned and supervised social work practice experience in community-based agencies.
 Through close supervision, attendance at a weekly field seminar, and completion of all seminar assignments, students integrate generalist social work knowledge, skills, and values with their practice experiences.
-Depending on the number of credit hours taken, students spend 103 hours (2 credits), 154 hours (3 credits), 205 hours (4 credits), or 410 hours (8 credits) spread across the semester at the agency.
+Depending on the number of credit hours taken, students spend 137 hours (2 credits), 205 hours (3 credits), or 410 hours (6 credits) spread across the semester at the agency.
 Regardless of whether the practicum is completed in one, two, or three semesters, students must complete all 410 hours at the same agency.